Date

 Join Clara on her enchanting journey through the Land of Snow and the courts of the Sugar Plum Fairy.

-Perfect for ballet and theatre lovers of all ages
+Perfect for ballet and theatre lovers of all ages.

 The sounds of Tchaikovsky fill the Ohio Theatre as visions of dancers make special memories in this classic holiday story.